paulgalow/racoder/README.md

 #### Multi-stream mode

-To run multiple streams, create a configuration file (e.g., `config.json`) and mount it into the container:
+To run multiple streams, create a streams configuration file (e.g., `streams.json`) and mount it into the container:

 ```sh
 docker run \